alekseyl/me-redis/README.md

 1. Check if modules you using override appropriate method ( if not make issue :) )
 2. Check the order of prepending / including modules ( look into MeRedis.included to see how things must be done )
 3. Call ap Redis.me_config and check it over your expectation, mistakes are usually in config.
-Don't forget - namespaces inside regexp must be in zipped form!
+Don't forget - namespaces inside regexp must be in zipped form ( integers became base62 integers strings and crumbs are zipped )!
+4. Check hash-max-size-value, if your average data size is greater than hash-max-size-value than hash optimization will not bring resource savings.
-4. Trace through code and inspect zip_key and zip? output.
+5. Trace through code and inspect zip_key and zip? output.

 # Limitations